 Since 2013, cohorts of people from around the world write monthly articles about street harassment and activism efforts in their communities.
 Read their articles.
 In 2017, there will be three cohorts (Jan. – April, June – Aug., Sept. – Dec.).
 Meet our past blog correspondents.

-Meet the Blog Correspondents of the First Cohort of 2017
+Meet the Blog Correspondents of the Second Cohort of 2017

 Yasmin is a Research Assistant at the Center for Research on Law and Economics at FGV-Rio.
 She has a BA in Social Sciences from FGV-Rio and a Master Degree in Social Sciences from PUC-Rio, where she wrote her thesis on street harassment and feminists’ struggles for recognition.
 She received a second degree in the Law at FGV-Rio.
 She is interested in studies about social movements in Brazil, theories of justice, feminist constitutionalism and the strategic use of Law by feminists.

 Pritha is doing her Master’s degree in Anthropology and her thesis is on the menstruation practice issues among rural teenagers in Nepal.
 She received a Bachelor’s degree in Social Work.
 She works in a non-governmental organization focused on women empowerment.
 She is passionate about working on and writing about various women’s, and she is also fond of travel writing.
 Follow her blog www.prithakhanal.com and my Facebook account: @pritha.khanal.